achen1210/brickbreaker/README.md

 This is a brick breaker game to I created to refresh Java skills and learn about Java Swing package.
 Updated and improved when time allows.

-To play, simply download the .jar file and run it (Should work with Java JRE 7+, but I have only tested with Java 19).
+To play, simply download the .jar file and run it (Should work with JRE 7+, but I have only tested with Java 19).

 Current next steps:
 *Add user input feature to control ball speed, number of bricks, etc.